Margined Browntail Moth

 (Photo: courtesy of Donald Hobern, Blackheath, New South Wales)

 The adult moth has a dark brown body, and brown wings.
-The wings have an irregular band of white along the edges.
+The wings are speckled sparsely with white dots, and have an irregular band of white along the margins.
 The wingspan is about 4 cms.

 Further reading :